Taxco Guerrero Mexico Travel Guide 2023: Things To Do, Where To Stay, + More!

-The old village of Taxco was, in fact, the only place in Mexico where silver was extracted, turned into beautiful precious jewelry and sold to all the shops in Mexico and all over the world.
+Taxco, Guerrero is in fact the only place in Mexico where silver was extracted, turned into beautiful precious jewelry, and sold to all the shops in Mexico and all over the world.

-So now you know that if you are vacationing on the Riviera Maya, Puerto Vallarta or Mexico city and want to buy some silver jewelry make sure it comes from Taxco so that you will have the finest piece.
+So now you know that if you are vacationing in Mexico and want to buy some original silver jewelry make sure it comes from Taxco so that you will have the finest piece.

-However the so-called Pueblo Magico ( Magic Town) is not only famous for its silver mines, but for its’ hilly and winding narrow cobblestones roads, its numerous churches, convents, and haciendas witness of its sad history of conquest and religious subjugation, the natural beauties of the surroundings and much more.
+However the Pueblo Magico of Taxco – Mexico is not only famous for its silver mines, but for its’ hilly and winding narrow cobblestones roads, its numerous churches, convents, and haciendas witness its sad history of conquest and religious subjugation, the natural beauties of the surroundings and much more.

 Before planning to go there I was told by some friends that it was the most beautiful Pueblo Magico in Mexico, and now that I have been able to experience it, I totally agree with them.

 Here below you will find everything you need to know to appreciate this little town as I did and to enjoy it to the fullest.

 VISIT TAXCO GUERRERO MEXICO

 Taxco de Alarcon is located in the State of Guerrero, Mexico, at 177 km south of Mexico City and 243 km north of Acapulco (on the coast).

 Summer: Central US (UTC -5)